Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Hoverboards are self-balancing scooters powered by rechargeable lithium-ion batteries.
 It uses two wheels and a platform the rider suspends him/herself on.
-Any leaning forward, backward, left, or right will trigger the hoverboard’s sensors and pressure pads to read direction and balance it accordingly, allowing users to glide across the floor like Michael Jackson’s moonwalk.
+Any leaning forward, backward, left, or right will trigger the hoverboard’s sensors and pressure pads to read the direction and balance it accordingly, allowing users to glide across the floor like Michael Jackson’s moonwalk.

-Generally, hoverboards are using a gyroscope for tilt management, a microprocessor (“engine”), battery, sensors, pressure pads, charging powers, and power switch.
+Generally, hoverboards are using a gyroscope for tilt management, a microprocessor (“engine”), a battery, sensors, pressure pads, charging powers, and a power switch.
 Some come with advanced features, including fog lights and built-in Bluetooth speakers.

 The best hoverboards are very agile, allowing for effortless moving backward and forward with steady stops and tight turns.
 They can even turn in circles, as long as one leg is tilted forward.
+For a different way of controlling your ride, you can check out the top-rated hoverboard seats.

 As of now, hoverboard use is legal in all 50 states.
 For obvious reasons, wearing a helmet, elbow pads, and knee pads are highly recommended.
 As an owner, it’s important to learn how to repair your hoverboard should something break.
+Additionally, if you like DIY projects, we have a guide on how to make a hoverboard.
+Then you can read our guide on how to paint your hoverboard, whether you made your own or want to change the design of the one you bought.

 First, identify the type of scratch.
 Is it simple paint transfer or black tar?
 If so, a quick wipe using a microfiber cloth may be more than enough.
 If it’s a deeper scratch that cuts into the shell, it’s time to proceed to Step 2.